First Presbyterian Church (Chicago)

-The First Presbyterian Church (Chicago) was the first Presbyterian Church in Chicago, Illinois, in the United States.
+The First Presbyterian Church (Chicago) is the first Presbyterian Church in Chicago, Illinois, in the United States.
 It is arguably the first church organized in Chicago.
 It is the oldest continuously operating institution in Chicago, predating by two months the founding of Chicago as a town.
 The first public school and first Head Start programs in the region were started in its buildings.
-Early members of the church included Chicago's first pharmacist, the Chicago's first public school teacher, and the founders of the first regional abolitionist society.
+Early members of the church included Chicago's first pharmacist and Chicago's first public school teacher, as well as the founders of the first regional abolitionist society.

-The current building of the church is a Gothic Revival cathedral built at 6400 S Kimbark Ave in 1927.
+The church building is a Gothic Revival cathedral built at 6400 S Kimbark Ave in 1927.

-Early History (1833-1860)
+History

 The First Presbyterian Church of Chicago had its beginning in the arrival of a ship off the shore of Lake Michigan near the mouth of the Chicago River on May 12, 1833.
 Aboard the ship was the nucleus of Chicago's first Presbyterian society, as well as the man destined to be its founder, Jeremiah Porter, a young missionary.
-So rough was the lake that the little schooner, further hampered by the lack of an adequate harbor, tossed about on the waves, unable to land until the following day -- a delay which provided ample time for the Rev. Jeremiah Porter to contemplate the odd chance that had brought here to Illinois country. -from A History of The First Presbyterian Church of Chicago, 1833-1941The First Presbyterian Church has its origins in an August 1832 prayer meeting and Sunday-school held by Philo Carpenter in a carpentry shop, which was owned by Mark Beaubien at Fort Dearborn.
-Although there were changes in location, these services continued during the winter of 1832-33.
+So rough was the lake that the little schooner, further hampered by the lack of an adequate harbor, tossed about on the waves, unable to land until the following day – a delay which provided ample time for the Rev. Jeremiah Porter to contemplate the odd chance that had brought here to Illinois country. -from A History of The First Presbyterian Church of Chicago, 1833–1941The First Presbyterian Church has its origins in an August 1832 prayer meeting and Sunday-school held by Philo Carpenter in a carpentry shop, which was owned by Mark Beaubien at Fort Dearborn.
+Although there were changes in location, these services continued during the winter of 1832–33.
 Eventually, they were held at a cabin owned by "Father" Walker.
 At this location, Rev. Jeremiah Porter formally organized the church.
-On June 26th, 1833the church adopted the Covenant and Articles of Faith in the Presbytery of Detroit.
+On June 26, 1833, the church adopted the Covenant and Articles of Faith in the Presbytery of Detroit.